driusan/de/COMMANDS.md

 	*	Renderer:image - directly display PNG or JPEG files in `de`.
 			(behaviour on other file types is undefined.)
 	*	Renderer:hex - render hex dump of current buffer
+* `LineNumbers`: Sets the printing of line numbers in the viewport.
+Options are LineNumbers:off to disable printing line numbers, LineNumbers:relative to print line numbers relative to the cursor, or LineNumbers:absolute to print absolute line numbers.
+LineNumbers with no arguments will toggle the mode in the order off->relative->absolute->off

 ## Experimental Commands